+- Staff share understandings of evidence-based practices that improve teaching practice and ultimately, student outcomes. - Educational leaders in the school are readily identified. - Educational leaders are proactively sought to support teaching and learning for identified students who are not achieving expected growth.

+Collaborative Practice

-Instructional Leadership - staff share understandings of evidence-based practices that improve teaching practice and ultimately, student outcomes - instructional leaders in the school are readily identified - instructional leaders are proactively sought to support teaching and learning for identified students who are not achieving expected growth Collaborative Practice - exceptional, authentic and easily-followed teaching and learning programs are available for staff across the school allowing robust and connected instruction across KLAs that adheres to scope and sequences and curriculum. - shared understandings and acknowledgement of the expertise each staff member brings to his or her role for the growth and development of our students.
-Page 9 of 9 Sunshine Bay Public School (4562) -2021-2024 Printed on: 28 October, 2021
+- Exceptional, authentic and easily-followed teaching and learning programs are available for staff across the school allowing robust and connected instruction across KLAs that adheres to scope and sequences and curriculum. - Digital platforms support collaborative team planning and programming across the school. - Shared understandings and acknowledgement of the expertise each staff member brings to his or her role for the growth and development of our students.